Beauty and the Beast (1987 TV series): Production

-As the title indicates, the premise of the series is inspired by the fairy tale "Beauty and the Beast"; in particular, there is some connection to the Jean Cocteau's 1946 French film, La Belle et la Bête.
+As the title indicates, the premise of the series is inspired by the fairy tale "Beauty and the Beast"; in particular, there is some connection to Jean Cocteau's 1946 French film, La Belle et la Bête.

-George R. R. Martin, who would later write the A Song of Ice and Fire book series which were later adapted into the acclaimed television series Game of Thrones, was a writer and producer on the show.
+George R. R. Martin, who would go on to write the A Song of Ice and Fire book series which was later adapted into the acclaimed television series Game of Thrones, was a writer and producer on the show.

 In 2004 and 2007, Beauty and the Beast was ranked #14 and #17, respectively, on TV Guides Top Cult Shows Ever.

 Series synopsis

 Season 1

 Catherine Chandler (played by Linda Hamilton) is abducted, beaten, slashed and left to die in Central Park because she was inadvertently mistaken for a woman named Carol Stabler.
 She is rescued and cared for by Vincent (played by Ron Perlman) who has taken her to Father (played by Roy Dotrice), head of a hidden community of people dwelling in tunnels below the city of New York.
 Ten days later, Catherine returns to the surface with the promise of keeping Vincent's secret and the challenge to go on after her terrible attack.
 After completing her recovery, her life begins a serious transition: she takes self-defense lessons, leaves her comfortable job at her father's law firm and joins the Manhattan District Attorney's office as an assistant district attorney.
 Her first action involves her asking Carol Stabler about those men who attacked her, where she states that they were part of an illegal escort service run by Martin Belmont.
 When Catherine is attacked by Martin Belmont's men, she is saved by Vincent, who mauls the men.

 During the course of the first season, the production team fashioned a blend of romance and crime drama, which used both Catherine's position as an ADA and her will to help Vincent and his world to place her in moments of physical danger that would bring the idealized romantic figure of Vincent to the surface world as her guardian angel.